Frequently Asked Questions

 A: Yes.
-The PDC recently completed their new Nanofiber Pilot Plant, which is located in our laboratory at Jenness Hall.
-The plant is capable of producing one ton of material per day and is the only one of its kind in the country.
-Several different forms of nanofiber are available for purchase; for more details on ordering samples visit our Nanocellulose Requests page.
+In 2012, the PDC completed our Nanomaterial Pilot Plant, which is located in our laboratory at Jenness Hall.
+The plant, which is capable of producing one ton of cellulose nanofibrils per day, is the only one of its kind in the country.
+We offer several different forms of cellulose nanomaterials for purchase.
+For more details on ordering samples, visit our Order Nanocellulose page and to learn more about this fascinating material, see our Nanocellulose Basics page.

 Q: Your website says that anyone can come to the PDC and have full access to the staff and research facilities on a fee-for-service basis.
 How can we begin?